-Vitamin E sources: Grain, germ, wheat, sunflower seeds, oil-bearing nuts, and some fleshy fruits such as the olive and avocado.
+Vitamin E sources: Grain, germ, wheat, sunflower seeds, oil-bearing nuts, and some fleshy fruits such as olive and avocado.
 Milk and meat are inferior in this vitamin.

 Unit of measurement: alpha-tocopherol is used as a reference to evaluate the activity of vitamin E in a portion of food.
 This is expressed in milligrams of alpha-tocopherol equivalents